ManucrackYT/Pterodactyl-Crasher/readme.md

 ## ✍️ PD <a name = "just one thing"></a>

 Let's get revenge from those who betrayed us and kicked from our own project(s), or end with our reputation, while all the work from the host was thanks to us.

+## ✍️ Credits <a name = "credits"></a>

+Project originally forked from https://github.com/xdearboy/Pterodactyl-Crasher